gvwilson/sdxpy/src/binary/index.md

 ```

 The major one is that
-the hardware needed to do addition and other arithmetic
+the hardware needed to do arithmetic
 on this [%g sign_magnitude "sign and magnitude" %] representation
-are more complicated than the hardware needed for another representation
+is more complicated than the hardware needed for another representation
 called {% g twos_complement "two's complement" %].
 Instead of mirroring positive values,
 two's complement rolls over when going below zero like an odometer.